rakeshnair/docker-heka/README.md

   - `KAFKA_CLIENT_ID`(*optional*): The id of the Kafka producer client.
 Defaults to hostname of the instance.

   More info on the `KafkaOutput` pluging available [here.](http://hekad.readthedocs.io/en/v0.10.0/config/outputs/kafka.html)
+- Environment variables required for the Heka daemon process:
+  - `HEKA_MAXPROCS`(*optional*): The total number of hyper threaded cpu cores the Heka process should use.
+Defaults to `2` (equivalent to one physical core)

 Sample usage
 ============